dogtagpki/jss/docs/usage/jssengine.md

  7. Lastly, we make sure to throw an exception only once and not multiple times.

+### `wrap`/`unwrap` with large Buffers

+While `SSLSession` indiciates the size of its internal buffers (via `SSLSession.getApplicationBufferSize()`), we might get `src` and `dst` buffers large enough to overflow our internal buffer multiple times.
+While we could indicate this via returning a short read (`bytesConsumed()` or `bytesProduced()` on `SSLEngineResult` from a `wrap` or `unwrap` respectively), this could make the application allocate multiple buffers or invoke `wrap()`/`unwrap()` multiple times.
+This overhead isn't necessary, as we can detect this ourselves within `JSSEngine`.

+For a `wrap()` call, there's two places data could be produced: in `updateHandshakeState()` when we're handshaing or in `writeData()`.
+There's only one place wire data is placed: `write_buf`.
+Because `write_buf` is limited to `BUFFER_SIZE` bytes, we could produce bytes (up to the capacity of `write_buf`), write them to `dst`, and then be able to produce more bytes.
+We stop when we are no longer producing or consuming any bytes.
+This leaves us with one extra invocation of `updateHandshakeState()`, `writeData()`, and reading from `write_buf`, but this is necessary to flush the internal NSS buffer.

+A similar description applies to `unwrap`.
+To accomplish handling large buffers, we simply wrap the core body of `wrap()` and `unwrap()` in a loop, stopping when no more data is being produced and consumed.
+This will stop
+because: the input and output buffers we're given are bounded in size and if an exception occurs, after writting the appropriate alert to the wire, NSS will quit reading/writing data.
+This means these loops are bound to terminate eventually.

 ### Future Improvements

 Currently we've only implemented the `JSSEngineReferenceImpl`; the optimized